Jayesh97/Devops/README.md

 #### Tasks

 * Configure Databases and Tomcat for iTrust deployment
-* Monitor application specific metrics - api endpoints in checkbox.io
+* Monitor application specific metrics for iTrust
 * Install the firewall rules to enable redis connection

 ### Jayesh